 I talked about poverty levels in our communities.
 But as physicians we can mobilize upwards of $1 million worth of resources simply by practicing medicine.
 We’ve begun to understand that and we’ve begun to understand the impact that we can have on a particular community by making sure those resources stay within that community.

-Thirdly, we need to look at empowering ourselves politically as politically as physicians while also empowering our communities.
+Thirdly, we need to look at empowering ourselves politically as physicians while also empowering our communities.
 That’s an important role that physicians can have – making sure that people fill out their census cards and that they get out there and get their colleagues, friends, and family members to vote and to become politically aware.
 One of the hottest health issues in California is the reapportionment issue [at the level of county supervisorial districts].
 That movement impacts directly on issues of self-determination and making sure that the expenditure of public funds benefits the right people.

 We also need to look at developing our own leadership.
 That’s what CMAC is all about.
 Many of us are members of established medical organizations, yet we knew we had to develop an organization that addressed specifically the needs that were important to us and to able to have an organization that can mobilize people at a moment’s notice to support an issue that we feel is important.